samedicorp/samedicorp.github.io/_posts/2021-04-09-scripting-sucks.md

 To be fair, it _is_ a bit negative.

-I should say that I've worked as a senior coder on a big, popular game, so I do see where NQ are coming from.
-I understand that there will have been a very large number of competing priorities that came above fancy features for scripters.
-Nonetheless, there's no getting away from the fact that the scripting tools in DU are pretty bare bones.
-They are no worse than many other games, and better than some - compared to Skyrim modding, writing DU scripts is a cakewalk.
-However, **if you believe as I do that scripting in DU is a force-multiplier which has the power to turn a good game into a really great game**, then there's no excuse for the lack of love shown to the scripting environment.
+I should say that I spent a long time as [a senior coder on a big, popular game](https://fm.com), so I do understand the pressures that NQ are under.

+There will have been a very large number of competing priorities that came above fancy features for scripters.
+Scripting for DU is no worse than many other game - compared to Skyrim modding, writing DU scripts is a cakewalk - but there's no getting away from the fact that the scripting tools in DU are pretty bare bones.

-DU can and should fix this stuff.
+If you believe, as I do, that **scripting in DU is a force-multiplier which can turn a good game into a really really great game**, then there's every incentive for NQ to get this stuff right.
+They can and should fix this stuff.
+It may not be the highest priority, but it's more important than it might first appear.

 The good news though is that in the meantime, there are workarounds for quite a few things.